Maurice-Betzel/lmdbjava-resource-adapter/README.md

 between lmdbjava, the JavaEE implementation, and the consuming application.
 It is implemented as a passive library, only supporting outbound communication.
 Therefore all interactions are executed in the context of the application thread.

+Before running the tests, set the config-property named filePath in the file "ironjacamar.xml" to a folder where the database files are allowed to be created.

 ### License